-In addition to a list of recent projects, the Quick Start menu provides a range of options for performing tasks such as opening, creating and importing projects along with access to projects currently under version control.
-In addition, the Configure menu at the bottom of the window provides access to the SDK Manager along with a vast array of settings and configuration options.
-A review of these options will quickly reveal that there is almost no aspect of Android Studio that cannot be configured and tailored to your specific needs.
+In addition to a list of recent projects, the welcome screen provides a range of options for performing tasks such as opening and creating projects along with access to projects currently under version control.
+In addition, the Customize screen provides options to change the theme and font settings used by both the IDE and the editor.
+Android Studio plugins may be viewed, installed and managed using via the Plugins option.